compare

 Choose Medi if billing is your business

 Medi is built for billing companies that run revenue cycle work as their core product.
-The platform fee is $300 per month, flat, for the billing company.
-Providers and client practices are unlimited under that fee, so a book that grows from twenty to fifty providers next quarter does not change the platform price.
-Medi does not include an EHR, scheduling, charting, or patient engagement modules, because the buyer is the billing company, not the practice.
+The platform fee is $20 per client practice per month, with volume pricing available.
+Adding providers inside a practice never changes the fee.
+Medi does not include an EHR, scheduling, charting, or patient engagement, because the buyer is the billing company, not the practice.

 Choose Medi if: